 The Lincoln County Public Library cultivates lifelong learning and facilitates connections that build community.
 In order to accomplish its mission, the library provides free access to information, knowledge and ideas.
 It offers a wide range of materials and services for all ages and interests with the intent to inform, educate, entertain and connect the residents of Lincoln County.
 The Lincoln County Public Library is managed by the Library Director who serves under the Lincoln County Manager.
 Under supervision of the Library Director, Branch Library Supervisors oversee the daily operations of the three libraries, technical services department and courier service with the help of Library Assistants.
-The library has an advisory board comprised of 8 members who are appointed by the Lincoln County Board of Commissioners.
+The library has an advisory board comprised of 7 members who are appointed by the Lincoln County Board of Commissioners and 1 appointed by the Lincolnton City Council.